Table of Contents

-There are various forms of HUS, but for ease of clinical management, they are often categorized into the following two forms:
+There are various forms of hemolytic uremic syndrome (HUS), but for ease of clinical management, they are often categorized into the following two types:

 Epidemiology of Hemolytic Anemia

 HUS is a cause of community-acquired acute renal injury in the pediatric population.
-It is usually found in children less than 4 – 6 years of age; however, it can occur at any age.
+It can occur at any age but is more common in children under 6 years.
 It occurs in all races and both sexes.
 Shiga toxin-producing E. coli or STEC is responsible for 90% of cases of HUS in children.

 Etiology of Hemolytic Anemia

 HUS has several etiologies:

 Infection (STEC, HIV, Streptococcus pneumonia)